 He is an executive board member of the UK Council on Child Internet Safety and a director of the Committee for Advertising Practice.
 Hamish is a graduate of Aberdeen University, a qualified accountant and holds an MBA from Cass Business School.

-- Director for Future Networks, CGI
+- Director Consulting, CGI

 Andy leads CGI’s 5G programmes in Space and Defence.
 His team have delivered the European Space Agency’s 5G/6G Hub, showcasing how space can enable future generations of telecommunications and connected applications, CGI’s Carnot-Sat hybrid networks planning tool, and their hybrid networks Management and Orchestration toolset, underpinned by CGI’s 5G Accelerator facility in Leatherhead.